questrel/dtree/README.md

 where selection is a vector (rows) of vectors (columns) of values, and selection can be an arbitrary predicate to be satisfied by the values within the selected rows, or a restriction to columns with particular values [or to a particular subset of columns].
-You would be able to retrieve a selection with selection = map[selector];
+You'd be able to retrieve a selection with selection = map[selector];
 or insert new selections with
   map[selector] = selection;